Make wine with us!

 Visit Fynbos by appointment to taste wine and stay overnight to make a getaway of it.

 Wine tasting can also be combined with delicious food.
 Wine and food pairing events are available for groups of 10 or more.

 Enjoy wine tasting alongside a longer cosy overnight or weekend stay at Fynbos Estate

 Swartland Heritage Festival

-In November this year, the Swartland Independent Producers are taking over the West Coast town of Paternoster for an incredible celebration of Swartland wine and food.
+In November last year, the Swartland Independent Producers took over the West Coast town of Paternoster for an incredible celebration of Swartland wine and food.

-The Swartland’s best chefs and farmers will join a group of approximately 20 wine producers to share their fascinating stories.
+The Swartland’s best chefs and farmers joined a group of approximately 20 wine producers to share their fascinating stories.

-In between the serious wine tastings and talks, guests can taste Swartland inspired food and wine, enjoy the company of fellow bokkom enthusiasts, and kick back and relax with live music.
+In between the serious wine tastings and talks, guests tasted Swartland inspired food and wine, enjoyed the company of fellow bokkom enthusiasts, and kicked back and relaxed with live music.